 - Adelaide Health and Medical Sciences (AHMS) Building - Level 6 - North Terrace (City-West Health Precinct).
-Researchers have access to a range of optical imaging equipment including digital slides scanners, Laser Micro-dissection, live-cell Confocal and High Content Plate-based Imaging.
+Researchers have access to a range of optical imaging equipment including digital slides scanners, laser micro-dissection, live-cell confocal and high content plate-based imaging.
 For preclinical imaging the AHMS offers the Vevo 3100 in vivo Ultrasound and the IVIS Lumina X5 Optical and X-Ray Imaging System.

 - Molecular Life Sciences (MLS) Building - Ground Floor, our new Bio-imaging facility offers optical microscopy for imaging animal cells under biological conditions, and advanced light microscopy allowing super-resolution imaging for both live and fixed samples.